AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_prereq.rst

 compiled with :option:`-g -fpreserve-control-flow -fdump-scos` to control optimizations and allow mapping trace info to source constructs.
-:option:`-gno-strict-dwarf` is required in addition for VxWorks targets, together with :option:`-mlongcall` for PowerPC targets.
+:option:`-gno-strict-dwarf` is required in addition for VxWorks targets, together with :option:`-mlongcall` for PowerPC configurations.
 Optimization is supported up to :option:`-O1`, with inlining allowed.

+The :option:`-fprofile-arcs` compilation switch, intended for analysis with the gcov tool, is incompatible with the needs of |gcp| and must not be used.
+Likewise for the :option:`-gnatV` family of GNAT Pro switches requesting data validity checks other than those mandated by the Ada RM (special case of :option:`-gnatVd`).

 For object coverage assessments, only :option:`-g` is of possible use, if you intend to produce annotated sources as coverage reports.
 If source coverage